 20 shows like The Bachelorette

-If you like The Bachelorette then you might like The Bachelor, Bachelor in Paradise and Boston Public.
+If you like The Bachelorette then you might like The Bachelor, Bachelor in Paradise and Late Night with Seth Meyers.
 Here's a list of 20 shows like The Bachelorette.

 A single bachelor dates multiple women over several weeks, narrowing them down to hopefully find his true love.